Power Metals (CVE:PWM) Shares Up 21.6% – Should You Buy?

 Power Metals Stock Performance

-In other news, Senior Officer Marion Mcgrath sold 31,800 shares of the firm’s stock in a transaction on Friday, February 21st.
-The stock was sold at an average price of C$1.12, for a total transaction of C$35,616.00.
-Insiders own 1.94% of the company’s stock.
+In other Power Metals news, Senior Officer Marion Mcgrath sold 31,800 shares of the firm’s stock in a transaction dated Friday, February 21st.
+The shares were sold at an average price of C$1.12, for a total transaction of C$35,616.00.
+1.94% of the stock is currently owned by insiders.

 Power Metals Company Profile